ghoul-keeper/ghoulies/README.md

-### SPACE GHOULIES
+### GHOULIE GANG

-Space Ghoulies is a collection of 10,000 algorithmically unique NFTs on the Solana blockchain.
-Each ghoulie doubles as your intergalactic passport on the ISS GHOUL, the mothership for all Ghoulies.
+Ghoulie Gang is a multi-season generative collection of 10,000 unique NFTs on the Solana blockchain.
+Creepy, weird, and unique just like each one of us.

 Visit us at [Ghoulies.Space](https://ghoulies.space)